 Please complete this information as accurately as possible.
 Be sure not to double count users.
 Classify users in the application where they spend a majority of their time each day.
-We are trying to size the database/enterprise server for a peak hour of a day when the most concurrently active users are online.
+We are trying to size the database/enterprise server for a peak hour of a day when the most users are online and actively working.